sigmasaur/AwSW-it/README.md

 * At line 1420-1438: Note that these lines also trigger if `Zhong` was never met at the bar.
 Affected sequences: play [`bryce1.rpy`](#bryce1rpy) and leave at lines 75, 142.
 * At line 1607: Added brackets to match line 2301 of [`chapter1.rpy`](#chapter1rpy).
 * At line 1623: *melon bread* → *melon-flavored bread*, to preserve the pun by linguistic necessity.
+* At line 2423: Added space before image, to match lines 2419, 2427 and numerous other lines throughout the script.
 * At line 2423, 3824: Adapted to preserve a pun; reverse translation:
   * At line 2423: A playful exclamation of surprise.
   * At line 3824: This had to be changed completely: *You'd be a perfect dragon investigator... short of a tail.* Any improvement is welcome.
 (Note that in theory, `Zhong`'s name might still be unknown to the user.)